Teralba

 Teralba lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Teralba's population is estimated at around 2,940 as of Nov 2025.
-This reflects an increase of 286 people (10.8%) since the 2021 Census, which reported a population of 2,654 people.
-The change is inferred from the resident population of 2,861 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 81 validated new addresses since the Census date.
+Based on ABS population updates and AreaSearch validations, the suburb of Teralba's population is estimated at around 2,940 as of Feb 2026.
+This reflects an increase of 286 people since the 2021 Census, which reported a population of 2,654 people.
+The change is inferred from AreaSearch's estimate of 2,861 residents following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
 This level of population equates to a density ratio of 206 persons per square kilometer.
-Teralba's 10.8% growth since the 2021 census exceeded the non-metro area (5.7%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 85.0% of overall population gains during recent periods.
+Teralba's growth rate of 10.8% since the 2021 census exceeded Rest of NSW's 5.9%, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 85.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, a significant population increase in the top quartile of regional areas across the nation is forecast.
-The Teralba statistical area (Lv2) is expected to grow by 859 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 24.7% in total over the 17 years.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends forecast a significant increase in the top quartile of regional areas, with the suburb expected to grow by 865 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 24.6% over the 17 years.

 Frequently Asked Questions - Population